BGANZ 2025 Program

 1530-1550

-Damian Wrigley, Botanic Gardens of Sydney
+Damian Wrigley, Botanic Gardens of Sydney, NSW, Australia

-Conservation through Collaboration at the Dandenong Ranges Botanic Garden
+Conservation through collaboration at the Dandenong Ranges Botanic Garden

-Preserving Heritage and Horticulture: The Seismic Upgrade of Auckland Domain Winter Garden
+Preserving heritage and horticulture: the seismic upgrade of Auckland Domain Winter Garden

-Jonathan Corvisy, Auckland City Botanic Gardens
+Jonathan Corvisy, Auckland City Botanic Gardens, Auckland, New Zealand

 1550-1650